SynCoGen: Synthesizable 3D Molecule Generation via Joint Reaction and Coordinate Modeling

 \paragraph{Flexible Atom Count.} Most 3D molecule generation methods require specifying the number of atoms during inference.
-Because the prior of \textsc{\ours} is over building blocks, we naturally handle a flexible number of atoms during generation and model any excessive atoms as ghost atoms.
+Because the prior of \textsc{\ours} is over building blocks, we naturally handle a flexible number of atoms during generation and model any excessive atoms as padding.